AbbyjVDB/AbbyjVDB/README.md

-- 👋 Hi, I’m @AbbyjVDB
+- 👋 Hi, I’m Abby Van Der Brink
 - 👀 I’m interested in ... gaming, coding, and math
 - 🌱 I’m currently learning ...
 C++ and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Any coding I can.
 I want to experience everything I possibly can.